benbjohnson/skylandlabs.github.com/_posts/2012-04-30-introduction-to-behavioral-databases.md

 has behavior and even inanimate objects like your phone behave (or misbehave).
 The person or thing performing an action is called the Actor.

-When we are analyzing behavior we also care about tracking the state of the actor so that we can segment them into groups.
-For example, we may want to see how the age of a customer correlates with the action of them calling tech support for your product.

 The definition for behavioral data, in the context of behavioral databases, can be formalized as: